Gottfried August Homilius: Works

-Homilius predominantly composed church music: more than 10 passions (one printed in 1775; his St. Matthew Passion, particularly outstanding in the preclassical style of C.P.E.
-Bach and an extremely worthy successor of J.S.
-Bach's best-known work of the same name, has been recorded on CD), an oratorio for Christmas (1777) and one for Easter, over 60 motets, more than 150 cantatas (six arias from these appeared in 1786), chorales, preludes, and choral works.
+Homilius predominantly composed church music.
+He is known for his Passions for services on Good Friday.
+One of them, a cantata Passion, was printed during his lifetime in 1775.
+Of four oratorio Passions after the four Evangelists, his St. Matthew Passion in the preclassical style of C. P. E. Bach and a worthy successor of J. S. Bach's best-known work of the same name, has been recorded on CD.
+Others were published later and recorded.
+He composed a Christmas oratorio in 1777 and an Easter oratorio, over 60 motets, more than 150 cantatas (six arias from these appeared in 1786), chorales, preludes, and choral works.
 He composed also organ music: 36 Chorale preludes for organ.
 His students included eminent composer Daniel Gottlob Türk as well as Johann Adam Hiller.
 His vocal compositions enjoyed great popularity through the 19th century, as witnessed by the large number of copies still extant.
-A complete worklist and edition is in preparation at Carus Verlag; the Homilius-Werkverzeichnis numbers (HoWV) follow the dissertation of Karl Feld and the new edition of Uwe Wolf.
+A complete worklist and edition is in preparation at Carus Verlag; the Homilius-Werkverzeichnis numbers (HoWV) follow the dissertation of Karl Feld and the new edition in progress of Uwe Wolf.

 Passions and oratorios

+Homilius composed at least five extended Passions for Good Friday, one cantata Passion and four oratorio Passions quoting the complete biblical texts of the four Evangelists.